BestTimesToVisit.com Logo

 Getting Around Andringitra National Park, Madagascar

 This is the most reliable and comfortable way to reach Andringitra, especially if you're coming from Antananarivo or Fianarantsoa.
-It allows you to navigate the often rough and remote roads leading to the park entrance and explore different trailheads within the park itself.
+The roads can be challenging, and a 4x4 is essential for navigating the rough terrain leading to the park entrance.

 Shared Taxis (Taxi-Brousse)